gaultier/blog/rust_underscore_vars.md

 The two important parts are: `this lock is not assigned to a binding and is immediately dropped` and `consider binding to an unused variable to avoid immediately dropping the value`.

 I was not aware of the difference between `_` and `_unused`.
-In fact I went through the [Rust reference](https://doc.rust-lang.org/reference/destructors.html) and I did not find anything about this (perhaps I missed it?).
+In fact I went through the [Rust reference](https://doc.rust-lang.org/reference/destructors.html) and ~I did not find anything about this (perhaps I missed it?)~ some [kind commenter](https://www.reddit.com/r/rust/comments/1rmkt2d/comment/o90mdow/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) pointed out the [correct reference](https://doc.rust-lang.org/reference/patterns.html#wildcard-pattern) and explained that in Rust, `_` is actually a [keyword](https://doc.rust-lang.org/reference/keywords.html#r-lex.keywords.strict):

+>  You did, though it's not your fault.
+In order to find it you first would need to have been aware that all variables in Rust are created with patterns; there's no difference* between let PATTERN = x and match x { PATTERN => ... } and fn foo(PATTERN: Type).
+There's nothing special about let x = expr(); x here is just a very simple pattern consisting of a single identifier.
+>
+>Once you know that, you go looking in the reference and discover that it distinguishes between Identifier Patterns, which introduce new variables into scope, and Wildcard Patterns, which are just the _.
+You might dig deeper into Identifiers and discover that _ isn't even considered an identifier, but rather a keyword that kind of resembles an identifier, like self.

 This is the code that the compiler generates for `_`, conceptually: